• Skip to primary navigation

 Now, if you’re not a marathon runner I understand.
 I don’t run either.
 But if you sit in front of your laptop all day, you will go braindead.
 I mean it.

-With regular exercise your posture improves, your digestion is better.
+With regular exercise your posture improves, and your digestion is better.
 Your creativity increases.
-You get more oxygen to your brain which means that you can think better.
+You get more oxygen to your brain whi

 5. Eat healthier food

 Make a point of not eating while you are working.
-You can practice some mindful eating by paying attention to each bite of food.
+You can practice mindful eating by paying attention to each bite of food.
 Notice the texture on your tongue.
-Really “taste” each flavor.
+Really “taste” each flavour.

 6. Try these 31 self-care activities to help you relax